newtonjin/phyper/README.md

 The body (segment 1) is method-specific protobuf, encrypted.
 Every method's fields map directly to the classes in `dump.cs`.

-To decode the PCAPs, I wrote a series of Node.js scripts:
+To decode the PCAPs, I wrote a series of Node.js scripts (Node cuz I'm lazy and to speed up asked some AI to do a .js for me, btw the AI was lazier and couldn't understand the technical requirements....
+It was a nightmare):

 ```javascript
 // decode_pcap.js  — basic NRpc decoder, generic protobuf + DES-CBC